jafioti/dataflow/README.md

 - [ ] Spin out all NLP related stuff into a dataflow-nlp crate.
 - [ ] Make dataloader use a multiqueue instead of draining all examples into buffer on main thread
 - [ ] Make auto-parallel pipeline Node using rayon
-- [ ] Clear up any discrepencies between batch and single functions (like in Stateful)
-- [ ] Add tokenizer as a node
 - [ ] Add async ability and remote sources.
+- [ ] Simplify the type magic used to make functions-as-closures work.
+Allow implementation of Node directly.

 ## Codebase Visualization
 ![Visualization of the codebase](./diagram.svg)